rishabh-bhargava/WhiteBoard/docs/README.txt

 default IP:port is localhost:6005.

 Additional files:
-docs/gui-testing.txt: File with documentation of the manual testing done for
+docs/gui-testing.pdf: Documentation of the manual testing that was executed
-		gui-related elements.
+		for gui-related code.
+Includes unit tests and integration tests.